Factorizing the Stochastic Galerkin System: A Spectral Galerkin Method

 A reasonable and popular choice is the mean $\mP=\ip{A}$; see~\cite{Powell08, Pellissetti00} for a detailed analysis of this preconditioner for stochastic finite element systems.
 Notice that this is also the first $N\times N$ block of the Galerkin matrix.
 However, if $A(s)$ is very large or has some complicated parametric dependence, then forming the mean system and inverting it (or computing partial factors) for the preconditioner may be prohibitively expensive.
 If the dependence of $A(s)$ on $s$ is close to linear, then $\mP=A\left(\ip{s}\right)$ may be much easier to evaluate and just as effective.

 One goal of the preconditioner is reduce the condition number of the matrix, and one way of achieving this is to reduce the spread of the eigenvalues.
 If we knew \emph{a priori} which region of the parameter space produced the extrema of the parameterized eigenvalues of $A(s)$ (e.g.~the boundaries), then we could choose an appropriate parameter value to construct an effective preconditioner.
 Unfortunately, we only get to use one such evaluation.
 Therefore, if the largest possible value of the parameterized eigenvalues is very large, we may choose this parameter value.
-Alternatively, if the smallest eigenvalue is close to zero (for positive definite systems), then this may be a better option to reduce the condition number of the Galerkin system.
+Alternatively, if the smallest eigenvalue over the parameter space is close to zero (for positive definite systems), then this may be better reduce the condition number of the Galerkin system than the parameter that produces largest eigenvalue.
 In the next section, we explore a few choices for the preconditioner $\mP$ on a standard test problem.

+Notice that \eqref{eq:precond} suggests two possible routes for implementing the preconditioner.
+If only an interface for a preconditioned matrix-vector multiply is available for the parameterized matrix, then the implementation corresponding to the right hand side of \eqref{eq:precond} is appropriate.
+However, this requires $|\sJ|$ applications of the preconditioner, and in all cases we expect that $|\sI| \leq |\sJ|$.
+Therefore, our implementation employs the form on the left hand side of \eqref{eq:precond}, which requires $|\sI|$ applications of the preconditioner and can be computed efficiently due to its block diagonal structure.